dfinity/motoko/design/IDL.md

 That is, outbound message results can only be replaced with a subtype (more fields) in an upgrade, while inbound message parameters can only be replaced with a supertype (fewer fields).
 This corresponds to the notions of co-variance and contra-variance in type systems.

+In addition, we define

+* *Round-tripping* data is both outbound and inbound, i.e., it is returned from the server to the client and later passed back to the server.
+Such round trips ought to be possible without losing fields.

 Subtyping applies recursively to the types of the fields themselves.
 Moreover, the directions get *inverted* for inbound function and actor references, in compliance with standard rules.

 To make these constraints as flexible as possible, two special rules apply: